 - Change the disk image to Ubuntu 16.04.

-- Select the authentication type as “ssh public key.”.
-Pick an existing key pair (or create a new one) to access the machine.
-Make sure you have the ssh access key.
-This is important for enabling ssh access to this machine.
+- Select the authentication type as ssh public key.
+Pick an existing key pair or create a new one to access the machine.
+Make sure you have the SSH access key, as this is important for enabling SSH access to this machine.

 - On the disks page, you can select any OS disk type.